Magnetoresistive RAM: Description

 Unlike conventional RAM chip technologies, data in MRAM is not stored as electric charge or current flows, but by magnetic storage elements.
 The elements are formed from two ferromagnetic plates, each of which can hold a magnetization, separated by a thin insulating layer.
 One of the two plates is a permanent magnet set to a particular polarity; the other plate's magnetization can be changed to match that of an external field to store memory.
-This configuration is known as a magnetic tunnel junction and is the simplest structure for an MRAM bit.
+This configuration is known as a magnetic tunnel junction (MTJ) and is the simplest structure for an MRAM bit.
 A memory device is built from a grid of such "cells".

 The simplest method of reading is accomplished by measuring the electrical resistance of the cell.
 A particular cell is (typically) selected by powering an associated transistor that switches current from a supply line through the cell to ground.
 Because of tunnel magnetoresistance, the electrical resistance of the cell changes with the relative orientation of the magnetization in the two plates.
 By measuring the resulting current, the resistance inside any particular cell can be determined, and from this the magnetization polarity of the writable plate.
 Typically if the two plates have the same magnetization alignment (low resistance state) this is considered to mean "1", while if the alignment is antiparallel the resistance will be higher (high resistance state) and this means "0".

 Data is written to the cells using a variety of means.
 In the simplest "classic" design, each cell lies between a pair of write lines arranged at right angles to each other, parallel to the cell, one above and one below the cell.
 When current is passed through them, an induced magnetic field is created at the junction, which the writable plate picks up.
 This pattern of operation is similar to magnetic-core memory, a system commonly used in the 1960s.